GioFar81/euro-million-electron/README.md

 - Releases are automatically created when a new tag starting with 'v' is pushed
 - The release includes installers for Windows, macOS, and Linux
 - Release notes can be added to provide information about changes
+- The workflow requires `contents: write` permission to create releases

 ### Creating a New Release